Found in 13 Collections and/or Records:

-The materials include 13 scrapbooks created by Louise Howey, first President of the Lincoln Quilter's Guild, that represent her personal documentation of quilting from as early as the 1960s.
-There are also patterns, correspondence, and misc. publications.
+The papers include scrapbooks and photo albums created by Louise Howey that represent her personal documentation of quilting from as early as the 1960s.
+The papers also include patterns, news clippings, correspondence, and various publications.

 The most significant portion of the materials are correspondence and fabric swatches created by Reproduction Fabrics.
 The fabric samples are reproductions of fabrics from 1775-1970.